rafapi/summariser_client/README.md

-# A multiplatform client to consime the Summariser API
+# A multiplatform client to consume the Summariser API

 Client app for the Text Summarisation API